EXPLOITWITHJVLOG/cs2/README.md

 BETA TESTING FOR MY POOKIE, NASEEQ (i love you twin)

+DOWNLOADING VISUAL STUDIO 2022 FIRST IS STRONGLY STRONGLY STRONGLY ADVISED!!!
+(IT MIGHT NOT WORK IF YOU DONT HAVE VISUAL STUDIO INSTALLED)

 if it says a error when trying to downoad all the pip installs

 download this on ur cmd